 We did elect for the premium rooms at Pop Century, which mostly meant a better location that wasn’t as far of a walk.
-The total price for 5 nights at Pop Century and 3 days of park tickets for four people was $2,973.
+The total price for five nights at Pop Century and three days of park tickets for four people was $2,973.
 The back of napkin math says that the park tickets were about $1,250 and hotel room about $340 per night.
-Certainly not cheap but the on-property experience was nice.
-The biggest benefit was all of the transportation options that we’ll hit on below.
+Certainly not cheap, but the on-property experience was pleasant.
+The most significant benefit was all of the transportation options that we’ll hit on below.

 Total Cost: $2,973

-One of the best reasons to stay on-property at Disney is all of the transportation options.
-At one point or another, we ended up taking a bus, monorail, ferry boat, and skyliner.
-The Disney Magic Express provided transportation to and from the airport at no charge, though my understanding is this will no longer be an option at the end of 2021.
-You’ll need to either pay to use a 3rd party bus service or other options such as Lyft, Uber, or rental car.
+One of the best reasons to stay on property at Disney is all of the transportation options.
+We ended up taking a bus, monorail, ferry boat, and Skyliner at one point or another.
+In addition, the Disney Magic Express provided transportation to and from the airport at no charge, though my understanding is this will no longer be an option at the end of 2021.
+Instead, you’ll need to either pay to use a 3rd party bus service or other options like Lyft, Uber, or rental car.

-While on property we used the bus service the most.
-The busses to the parks ran frequently to and from the hotel to Magic Kingdom.
-In our experience the waits were relatively short to Magic Kingdom, but tended to be longer on the way back.
-We were able to take the Skyliner from Pop Century to Epcot, which was really cool.
 My kids thought it was another ride.
-It did end up breaking down for a while the day we were at Epcot and some of our family ended up getting stuck for about an hour.
-So, if you are claustrophobic or afraid of heights the Skyliner may not be the best option in case of a similar breakdown.
-Thankfully, our rides were smooth and it only took about 20 minutes to get from Pop Century to Epcot.
+However, it did end up breaking down on the day we were at Epcot, and some of our family ended up getting stuck for about an hour.
+So, if you are claustrophobic or afraid of heights, the Skyliner may not be the best option in case of a similar breakdown.
+Thankfully, our rides were smooth, and it only took about 20 minutes to get from Pop Century to Epcot.